el-shredders/Todolist-FEM/README.md

 The project is not yet finished!

 i still need to:
-- tweak the design for mobile version (very minor tweaks)
-- Clear Completed utility in JS to be done

 - implement a drag and drop feature (not sure i will)